Glossary of Ocean Cargo Insurance Terms

 VALUATION CLAUSE:

-Provides basis for determining insured value of a shipment under the Open Cargo policy.
+Defines the insured value of a shipment under an open cargo policy.

 WAR RISK: